 Pony trekking is available in Doolin and nearby Ennistymon.
 Trails rides vary from an hour to the day, offering a unique perspective in exploring the Burren and the Cliffs of Moher.
 There is a horse riding centre 3 miles Doolin called mountainview horseriding centre that offers trips into the Burren, up mountains, and down to the beach.

 There are endless places to walk around Doolin.
-From the doorstep of the hostel are several routes raging in duration from half an hour to a full day's excursion.
+From the doorstep of the Hostel, there are several routes ranging in duration from half an hour to a full day's excursion.

 Music / Pubs

-In the 70's, Doolin became a Mecca of traditional Irish music, partially due to the talent and character of three brothers who lived here.
-While Micho Russell took his music to the World, his brothers waited in Doolin for the World to come to them.
+In the 70s, Doolin became a Mecca of traditional Irish music, partially due to the talent and character of three brothers who lived here.
+While Micho Russell took his music to the World, his brothers waited in Doolin for the world to come to them.
 Come they did and still do.
 Traditional music can be heard in McDermott's, McGann's and O'Connor's pubs every night.
 The musicians that make Doolin their base are some of the best in the world, and it is not uncommon to see some famous faces here!
-We also have many traditional music sessions in the hostel and musicians stop by on a regular basis to play tunes and hang out by the Aille River - all are welcome to join in.
+We also have many traditional music sessions in the Hostel and musicians stop by on a regular basis to play tunes, sing songs and hang out by the Aille River - all are welcome to join in.

 Doolin and its surrounding areas are now rated as some of the top places to surf in Europe.
-There are two right-hand reef breaks - Doolin Point and Crab Island, both within twenty minuts walk from the hostel, but be warned, these aren't for the uninitiated!
-Recently, a 40 foot wave was 'discovered' between Doolin and the Cliffs of Moher.
-Named Aileens after it's location Aill na Searach (meaning 'leap of the foals', after the legend of seven fairy horses who met their fate at the spot), it's a tow-in wave for experts only.
+There are two right-hand reef breaks - Doolin Point and Crab Island, both within twenty minutes walk from the hostel, but be warned, these aren't for the uninitiated!
+Recently, a 40-foot wave was 'discovered' between Doolin and the Cliffs of Moher.
+Named Aileens after its location Aill na Searach (meaning 'leap of the foals', after the legend of seven fairy horses who met their fate at the spot), it's a tow-in wave for experts only.
 There are a number of good beach breaks close by in Lahinch, Fanore and Spanish Point.

-From April until October there are two companies operating passenger ferryboats From Doolin pier to the Aran Islands.
+From April until October, passenger ferryboats are available from Doolin pier to the Aran Islands, operated by doolinferry.com/

 Golf / Pitch and Putt

-For golf enthusiasts, five miles away Lahinch has two links courses.
+For golf enthusiasts, 5 miles away Lahinch has two links courses.
 For those less ambitious, or less able to part with large sums of money, there is also the Doolin Pitch and Putt.
-Situated between the lower village of Fishersgtreet and the Doolin pier, a short 10-minute walk from the hostel, the views of the Cliffs and sea make it an ideal place to spend a leisurely afternoon.
+Situated between the lower village of Fishersgtreet and the Doolin pier, a short 15-minute walk from the Hostel, the views of the Cliffs of Moher and the sea make it an ideal place to spend a leisurely afternoon.
 The course has 18 holes and is open year around.

-The Burren is literally littered with archaological sites dating as far back as the mesolithic period (7000 to 4000 BC) and spanning pre-historic and historic period up until the medieval period (late 12th to early 16th centuries AD).
-There are some very impressive sights that are well known, such as the Poulnabrone portal tomb which shold not be missed on a trip to the area.
-Equally interesting is to forge through unmarked territory to find little explored cairns, villages, churches, tombs, castles and ring forts.
+The Burren is literally littered with archaeological sites dating as far back as the mesolithic period (7000 to 4000 BC) and spanning pre-historic and historic periods up until the medieval period (late 12th to early 16th centuries AD).
+There are some very impressive sights that are well known, such as the Poulnabrone portal tomb which should not be missed on a trip to the area.
+Equally interesting is to forge through the unmarked territory to find little-explored cairns, villages, churches, tombs, castles and ring forts.
 The adventurous will find some remarkable sites.

 Flora and Fauna

-The Burren is unique for its variety of alpine and mediterranean wild flowers all growing within the same area.
-It is home to such species as blue gentians, mountain avens, bloddy cranesbill, birds foottrefoil, thrift, campion and many species of orchids.
+The Burren is unique for its variety of alpine and Mediterranean wildflowers all growing within the same area.
+It is home to such species as blue Gentians, mountain Avens, Bloody Cranesbill, Birdsfoot trefoil, Thrift, Campion and many species of Orchids.
 It is believed that the seeds of the many diverse species were delivered to the area by expanding glaciers.